wongjiahau/random-ideas/callback-hell.md

 - Body comes before parameter, for example `body <- parameter`
 - The parameter-body separator is left-associative, for example `c <- b <- a` means `(c <- b) <- a`

-By naively translating the promise example (note that the arguments of `then` is flipped), we will get this:
+By naively translating the Promise example (note that the arguments of `then` is flipped), we will get this:
 ```
 [apples, bananas] |> sendFruits